 The ACS2~ACS0 bits in the ADCR register define the channel number.
-As the device contains only one actual analog to digital converter circuit, each of the individual 2 analog inputs must be routed to the converter.
+As the device contains only one actual analog to digital converter circuit, each of the individual 8 analog inputs must be routed to the converter.
 It is the function of the ACS2~ACS0 bits in the ADCR register to determine which analog channel is actually connected to the internal A/D converter.

 The ADCR control register also contains the PCR2~PCR0 bits which determine which pins on Port B are used as analog inputs for the A/D converter and which pins are to be used as normal I/O pins.
+If the 3-bit address on PCR2~PCR0 has a value of "111", then all eight pins, namely AN0~AN7 will all be set as analog inputs.
 Note that if the PCR2~PCR0 bits are all set to zero, then all the Port B pins will be setup as normal I/Os and the internal A/D converter circuitry will be powered off to reduce the power consumption.